jrmeier/fullstack-work-trial/README.md

 ## AWS Deployment

 Unfortunately a bunch of issues with my AWS cli and account and wasn't able to get it deployed.
+I did the steps I think would get the job done, but I have to fix my local aws-cli issues before I can follow through.

 Here's how I would have done it.